deepak300811/proexe-users/README.md

 # Ascending / Descending sort based on username ⧡

 A button is introduced near username heading in table, clicking on that the users' list will be sorted, originally it will be sorted in ascending order.
-If that button is clicked again, the list will be sorted in descending order.
+If that button is clicked again, the list will be sorted in descending order and vice versa.

 # Limitations with JSON Server and Asumptions 😢

 ## Problem: As we know we can't get an OK status for fake jsonserverapi when admin edits or delete a user created by admin himself, because we know that created user won't be existing on the fake json server. 💭

-### Solution: I have introduced a userAdded flag for each of the users we have in our store. 💡
+### Solution: We have introduced a userAdded flag for each of the users we have in our store. 💡

-1. for all the users who come from server i sat their userAdded flag to false.
-And for all the users added by admin himself, I set userAdded flag for them as true.
+1. for all the users who come from server we sat their userAdded flag to false.
+And for all the users added by admin himself, we set userAdded flag for them as true.
-2. When for a particular user userAdded =false, then I dispatch an action which will first make an api call to fake json server and get the status code for that edit / deletion operation.
+2. When for a particular user userAdded = false, then we dispatch an action which will first make an api call to fake json server and get the status code for that edit / deletion operation.
-3. if for a particular user userAdded = true (that means that user was added by admin newly). then I dispatch an action which will directly do the edit / deletion operation on store.
+3. if for a particular user userAdded = true (that means that user was added by admin newly). then we dispatch an action which will directly do the edit / deletion operation on store.
 (If a rest call was sent in this case,we all know we will be 404 error, because that user doesn't exist on the fake server).

 # Getting Started with Create React App